pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 Event store
 ===========

+The library's :class:`~eventsourcing.infrastructure.eventstore.EventStore`
-The library's ``EventStore`` provides an interface to the library's cohesive mechanism for storing events as sequences of items, and can be used directly within an event sourced application to append and retrieve its domain events.
+provides an interface to the library's cohesive mechanism for storing events as sequences of items, and can be used directly within an event sourced application to append and retrieve its domain events.

+The :class:`~eventsourcing.infrastructure.eventstore.EventStore`
-The ``EventStore`` is constructed with a sequenced item mapper and an record manager, both are discussed in detail in the sections above.
+is constructed with a sequenced item mapper and a record manager, both are discussed in detail in the sections above.

 .. code:: python